Triangulated categories of relative 1-motives: Motivic Picard functor

 \begin{remark} The formulation of Proposition~\ref{prop:omega_basics} follows closely the one of \cite[Proposition~2.16]{Ayoub_Zucker} about $\omega^0$.
-More precisely, it is a direct generalization to all $\omega^n$ and to more general base schemes of all statements of loc. cit., minus the assertion in (ii) that $\alpha^0_f$ is invertible for $f$ smooth and the statement (vii) that $\omega^0$ preserves compact objects.
-Unlike the others, these properties of $\omega^0$ are not formal; in loc. cit., they follow from the key Proposition~2.11.
-We study their generalization to more general base schemes and higher $n$'s below. \end{remark}
+More precisely, it is a direct generalisation to all $\omega^n$ and to more general base schemes of all statements of loc. cit., except the assertions that $\alpha^0_f$ is invertible for $f$ smooth and that $\omega^0$ preserves compact objects.
+Unlike the others, these properties of $\omega^0$ are not formal.
+We study their generalisation to more general base schemes and higher $n$'s below. \end{remark}

 \begin{proof} We can apply verbatim the proof of \cite[Proposition~2.16]{Ayoub_Zucker} up to the sentence ``To complete the proof (...)'' on page 319.
-Notice that the rest of the proof after that sentence establishes the last assertion in (ii) together with (vii), which are precisely the points we are not claiming.
+Notice that the rest of the proof after that sentence establishes the non-formal assertions described in the previous remark, which are exactly the points we are not claiming.

-More precisely, up to that sentence, the proof of loc. cit. uses only general properties of $\DA$, the definition of $\omega^0$ as adjoint, and the following permanence properties of cohomological $0$-motives under the six operations. \begin{itemize} \item For all morphisms $f$, the functor $f^*$ preserves $\DA^0$. \item For all finite morphisms $f$, the functor $f_*$ preserves $\DA^0$. \item For all quasi-finite morphism $e$, the functor $e_!$ preserves $\DA^0$. \end{itemize} The generalisation of these properties to $\DA^n$ are established in the necessary generality in Proposition~\ref{prop:permanence_coh_n}. \end{proof}
+More precisely, up to that sentence, the proof of loc. cit. uses only general properties of $\DA$, the definition of $\omega^0$ as right adjoint, and the following permanence properties of cohomological $0$-motives under the six operations. \begin{itemize} \item For all morphisms $f$, the functor $f^*$ preserves $\DA^0$. \item For all finite morphisms $f$, the functor $f_*$ preserves $\DA^0$. \item For all quasi-finite morphism $e$, the functor $e_!$ preserves $\DA^0$. \end{itemize} The generalisation of these properties to $\DA^n$ are established in the necessary generality in Proposition~\ref{prop:permanence_coh_n}. \end{proof}

-Here is another useful common properties of the $\omega^n$'s.
+Here are other useful common properties of the $\omega^n$'s.